mike-k-hart/mike-k-hart/README.md

 **Highlights:**
 - Revenue Operations at Epicor: built a dashboard and upselling framework analyzing whitespace across 8 strategic applications and 37 enterprise accounts
 - Strategy at Thomas Products: built a scalable Excel model with AI-assisted analysis to evaluate revenue flow and product margins for the CEO and board.
 The model was adopted portfolio-wide, scaling to two additional portfolio companies
+- Co Chair, Veterans Business Battle: Ran the selection funnel and the sponsorship for a national veteran founder pitch competition.
+Grew sponsorship 118% year over year to an all-time record and left a funded surplus to the next cohort.

 **U.S. Army:**
 - **Afghanistan** Built a tracking system that kept 300+ high-use medical devices maintained